gutlessCGH/refindTTT/README.md

 # Refind Tricky Transparencies Theme

-This Refind boot manager theme uses transparency to vibrantly highlight and reveal a text label for only the selected icon.
+This rEFInd boot manager theme uses transparency to vibrantly highlight and reveal a text label for only the selected icon.
 ![Preview](preview.webp)
 Icons Demo (50% Scale):
 ![Icons Demo](iconsDemo.webp)